Negotiating a Start Date for a New Job

 Another possibility would be to explain a commitment you have made to your current employer to follow through with a project or to train your successor.
 Most employers will respect your dedication to your current organization since they will hope to receive the same consideration.

-If you have an already planned vacation or event that might impact your start date, like your daughter's wedding in Jamaica or a family reunion that's already scheduled, the employer might also be willing to accommodate you.
+If you have an already planned vacation or event that might impact your start date, such as your daughter's wedding in Jamaica or a family reunion that's already scheduled, the employer might also be willing to accommodate you.
 Sometimes making yourself available for some training before your official start can help to bridge a gap.
 If feasible, perhaps you could use leftover vacation time at your old job to start training for the new one.

 Reasons Employers May Not Need You to Start Immediately